cristianoliveira/contract-testing-mux/README.md

 ### Reliable UI/e2e testing

-Many times the UI tests are flaky because one or more services aren't stable, with this service the UI tests can be more reliable since they can be written agains a mock response from prosm service based on the **openapi specification examples** (which contribute with a more rich API documentation!).
+Many times the UI tests are flaky because one or more services aren't stable, with this service the UI tests can be more reliable since they can be written against a mock response from prism service based on the **openapi specification examples** (which contribute with a more rich API documentation!).
 For e2e tests, this services can proxy requests to the real service and check the contract.